droonga/droonga.org/reference/plugin/adapter/index.md

 #### `#adapt_output(output_message)` {#classes-Droonga-Adapter-adapt_output}

-Receives an instance of [`Droonga::OutputMessage`](#classes-Droonga-InputMessage) corresponding to an outgoing message.
+This method receives a [`Droonga::OutputMessage`](#classes-Droonga-OutputMessage) wrapped outgoing message.
+You can modify the outgoing message via its methods.

+This receives messages only meeting both following requirements:

+ * It is originated from an incoming message which was processed by this adapter itself.
+ * It matches to the `output_message.pattern`.

+Other messages are ignored.

+In this base class, this method is defined as just a placeholder and it does nothing.
-By defualt this method does nothing, so you have to override it like following:
+To modify outgoing messages, you have to override it by yours, like following:

 ~~~ruby
 module FooPlugin